What you need to know

 All Engineering, Mathematical Sciences, Life Sciences, Physics and Astronomy

-If you have an academic referral form (ARF) or disability referral form (DRF) that states on it that extensions to deadlines in relation to your disability should be allowed on request, wherever possible, you do not need to complete an extenuating circumstances form.
-Please refer to the procedure for Students with Academic or Disability referral form that makes reference to extension.
+academic referral form, ARF or disability referral from, DRF) one of the recommendations will be that extensions to deadlines should be allowed on request wherever possible.
+Therefore, you do not need to complete an extenuating circumstances form.
+Please refer to the procedure for Students with a Support Plan.

 Use Moodle or Turnitin for your electronic submission, following the specific instructions for each piece of work.